50 Worst Foods for Diabetes

 Grilled cheese is often made with highly refined white bread and lots of fatty cheeses.
 Like mac and cheese, grilled cheese is nothing more than refined flour and saturated fat.
 Anziani warns that this can lead to inflammation of the body and also spikes in blood sugar.

 Jams and Jellies

 Jam and jelly is a double-whammy for people with diabetes.
 It’s just a sugar that is spread on another refined carbohydrate like bread or crackers, Anziani explains, and are usually devoid of any and all nutrition. “[Using jelly and jam] is just a way of adding more sugar to something that already contains sugar,” she says.

 Don’t be fooled by the fact that honey is “all-natural.”
 It’s still pure fructose, which is a sugar Anziani says.
 It will spike blood sugar just like regular sugar will, and is still processed in the liver.

 Sure, cereal is a convenient breakfast option.
 But even so-called “healthy” cereals can be dangerous for diabetics.
 They’re usually packed with carbohydrates, but not much fiber or protein, which is essential for a filling and satisfying breakfast.
 Not to mention the sugary cereals that can have more sugar than candy per serving.
-Be sure to avoid The Unhealthiest Cereals on the Planet and instead opt for a more satiating breakfast, such as eggs, sauteed greens, and a serving of avocado.
+Instead, opt for a more satiating breakfast, such as eggs, sauteed greens, and a serving of avocado.